 Egypt's Revolt in the Eyes of a Single Mother

-The turmoil that prevailed Egypt starting late January till mid.
-February of this year stunted the whole world.
+The turmoil that prevailed Egypt, starting late January 25th until mid.
+February of 2011, stunted the whole world.
 On a domestic level, the vast majority of Egyptians were initially shocked and dumbfounded but as soon as the air started to clear, amazing synergy saw the light.

-Suddenly, all of our social, economical, cultural and religious differences melted away and the 85 million Egyptians became one heart and one soul.
-This is how what started as a tragic blood shed turned into a major victory.
+Suddenly, all of our social, economic and religious differences melted away and the 85 million Egyptians became one heart and one soul.
+This is how what started as a tragic bloodshed turned into a major victory.

 On a personal level, no words could ever describe how deeply I was (and still) touched and moved by the whole experience.
 Starting Jan.
 28th, the revolt took a violent turn and we had to adhere to a strict restraining order.

-To me, it felt no different than home prisoning and when police forces vanished completely, leaving the whole nation at the mercy of thieves and criminals, I felt puzzled, confused and scared to say the least.
-If this is how I felt as an adult, you could imagine how my 12-years-old daughter's reacted to all this!
+To me, it felt no different than home-prisoning, especially when police forces vanished completely, leaving the whole nation at the mercy of thieves and criminals.
+I was puzzled, confused and scared to say the least.
+If that's how I felt as an adult, you could imagine how daughter Hania, who was 12 years old at the time, reacted to all this...

 As a mother, I initially felt that I must put myself together for her sake.
-But, soon enough, I decided to share my own fears with her instead of pretending to be a superwoman while in fact I was so weak and fragile.
+Soon enough, I decided to share my own fears with her instead of pretending to be a superwoman!

 Still, I communicated my fears to her in a very positive tone, asserting my unshakeable belief that things will turn out for the best.
-Doing that made her feel safe to express her own worries and fears without feeling judged or ridiculed.
-Needless to say, her fears were so fictional and blown out of proportion but if you come to think about it, how differently would any other child react to such pressing circumstances?
+In turn, she felt safe to express her own worries and fears without feeling judged or ridiculed.
+Her fears were so fictional and blown out of proportion but if you come to think about it, how differently would any other child react to such pressing circumstances?

 Looking back at it now, I can safely say that what started as a tragedy turned out to be a blessing in disguise.
 My daughter and I clinked to each other and bonded like we never did before.
 Suddenly, the two of us were confined to our home and totally isolated from the outer world…no school…no internet…no distractions.
 We had nothing but each other and we loved it.

-Having said that, I must admit that the profound impact of Egypt's revolution on me exceeded my relationship with my daughter and awakened the giant patriot within.
+Having said that, I must admit that the profound impact of Egypt's revolt on me exceeded my relationship with my daughter...It awakened the giant patriot within.
 The minute things started to settle and it was safe to leave our homes, I immersed myself in volunteer work and donated blood to the revolt's victims.

-Moreover, I wrote an English article about Egypt's revolt and included pictures and names of the martyrs to showcase our giant leap to freedom and reformation and the article title said it all: "Egypt’s Revolt Eye Witness - The Egyptian Avalanche Has Begun….I Double Dare You to Stop The Flood!"
+Moreover, I wrote an English article about Egypt's revolt and included pictures and names of the martyrs to showcase our giant leap towards freedom and reformation.
+The article title said it all: "Egypt’s Revolt Eye Witness - The Egyptian Avalanche Has Begun….I Double Dare You to Stop The Flood!"

 The article received rave reviews and was viewed thousands of times within few days which gave me a great sense of assurance that all nations worldwide are supporting our worthy cause.

-So far, I was contributing from a distance so much like a T.V. news narrator, bringing up the latest events to the audience.
-It wasn't until I went to el Tahrir square on February 18th (a day we later named as the celebration day) that I finally realized that, in essence, I was an active participant in shaping Egypt's new birthdate.
+So far, I was contributing from a distance, so much like a TV news anchor, bringing up the latest events to the audience.
+It wasn't until I went to “El Tahrir Square” on February 18th (a day we later named as the celebration day) that I finally realized that, in essence, I was an active participant in shaping Egypt's new birthdate.

 Every single Egyptian was reborn after this revolution.
 Prior to the revolution, politics meant nothing to me!
 I was so passive, careless, and completely detached and uninvolved in any political activity.
-But now I am devouring political books and attending many political awareness seminars that have been held throughout the country to educate us about our citizenship rights and duties.
+Thanks to the revolution, my political awareness soared as I attended many political awareness seminars that were held throughout the country to educate us about our citizenship rights and duties.

 It's amazing how 10 days can change the course of history.
-I am happy for Egypt and so grateful for being part of this rich episode of Egypt's glorious present and future.
+I’m happy for Egypt and I’m so grateful for being part of this rich episode of Egypt's history.

-May all the other nations that followed our tracks get their rightful freedom and may future generations witness a war-free world!
+May all the other nations that followed our tracks enjoy their rightful freedom and may future generations witness a war-free world.
 Amen.